 Rome is a beautiful city with sites to see around every corner.
-Before I left, everyone loved to tell me that I could live in Rome my entire life and still not see everything.
+Before I left for the study abroad program in Rome, everyone loved to tell me that I could live in Rome my entire life and still not see everything.

 I finally believe them.

 In an effort to see as much of Rome as I could (and to maybe catch a sneaky glimpse of the Pope walking in the gardens), I decided I would take the trek up to the top of St. Peter's Basilica.
 After paying my 6 euro to get in, I started my hike upwards.
 In total, there are 551 steps- a great workout for those who haven't been to a gym since going abroad!
 If you don't want the full workout, you can skip 320 of those steps and take an elevator for 2 euro more.